Create a room

 A room, in Escoria terminology, is an environment where the player moves around without changing the point of view or the background.
 You can think of it as a “shot” in filmmaking.

-Note that you could call the scene something other than “park.tscn” - “room1.tscn” for example.
+You can call the scene something other than “pub.tscn” if you want - “room1.tscn” for example.
 Make sure you name things in a way that makes sense to your game.

-Like the character, the room also requires a global id
+Like the character we created, the room also requires a global id, so set the

 We want to play as Graham in this scene, so select it as the